Burial & Cremation Options

 Burial or Cremation

-Your next consideration focuses on choosing the method of disposition - traditional burial or cremation.
+Your next consideration focuses on choosing the method of disposition - traditional burial, green burial or cremation service.
 Usually, people are clear on this point.
 In fact, your loved one may have made their plans in advance stating exactly how they wish to be cared for.
 But it can be a hard decision for some families, especially when the wishes of the deceased were never clearly stated.
 If that's the case, please know we're able to help you come to the perfect decision for your loved one, and for you.

 Once you decide, the finer details come into focus.
 If you've chosen casketed burial, then selection of the casket, outer enclosure, and cemetery plot are the next decisions to be made.

-If cremation is your choice, then you'll need to consider the following decisions: when might the private identification, public visitation and/or gathering be carried out, what type of ceremony is to be held and where, and whether the cremated remains will be placed in a mausoleum niche, scattered, or buried in cemetery grounds.
+If cremation is your choice, then you'll need to consider the following decisions: when might the private identification, public viewing or visitation, memorial service and/or gathering be carried out, what type of ceremony is to be held and where, and whether the cremated remains will be placed in a mausoleum niche, scattered, or buried in cemetery grounds.
 Our firm is one of the few in Maryland to operate our own crematory, only performing cremation for the families we assist.
 We ensure that cremation is done individually and privately through constant oversight and supervision.
 Our all inclusive cremation offerings eliminate confusion and provide simplicity to a time of overwhelming stress.

 Alternatives to both Burial and Cremation are our Green/Natural Burial options exclusively available only at our privately owned cemeteries in Annapolis and Easton.

-There are many options today regarding permanent placement of casketed or cremated remains.
-Our directors can assist you in making the perfect decision for casketed or cremated remains.
+There are many options today regarding permanent memorialization of casketed or cremated remains.
+Our funeral directors can assist you in making the perfect decision for casketed or cremated remains.
 Whether you choose placement in a mausoleum for casketed remains, in a columbarium for cremated remains, or ground burial for either type of remains, we are able to educate you in making a comfortable decision.
 Alternatively, we offer Atlantic Scattering off the coastal waters of Maryland and in ground scattering in ossuaries located at our cemeteries.
 Depending on your needs and wants, we stand committed to providing you the guidance necessary to determine a place of rest for the one you love.